 Can I make my own?

 Yes!
 Remember what I said earlier: espresso beans are brewed, dried, and ground before they're packaged up and sold as espresso powder.
-As noted by Fine Cooking, this is a process you can duplicate at home.
+This is a simple process you can duplicate at home.
 All you need are the grounds that remain from brewing coffee or espresso in an espresso machine.

 The grounds will start out in compact discs; start by breaking these up with your hands over a baking sheet.
 Use as much or as little grounds as you'd like; since this keeps well, I'd recommend using enough to fill a small container.